Sushanth – A Journey from Laughter to Love Part 3

 When Monsoon Met My Heart

-So… my days are going normally.
+My days went on as usual.
 After a few days, I didn’t see her.
-But even though her presence vanished from my eyes, her essence still lingered within me.
+Though her presence vanished from my eyes, her essence lingered within me.
 Like a soft melody stuck in my head, her image played in loops—those delicate eyes, that gentle glance.
-Just like every day, I’m going to college and coming home with the same vibe.
-Nothing has changed outside, but inside, there's a storm quietly rumbling.
+I went to college and came home with the same vibe.
+Nothing changed outside, but inside, a storm was quietly rumbling.

-Me: “Dude… she appeared and vanished.
+Me: “Dude, she appeared and vanished.
 She might be some relative who came to Manasa’s house and went back.
-I think so… it was ended.”
+I think it’s over.”

 Raghu: “Are you sure, or are you lying to me?”